-Once you’re enrolled, meet with the UNITE Ambassadors for a transfer mentoring session.
-They will be your support as you navigate your first year at UCF.
+Once you’re enrolled, meet with a UNITE Ambassador for a Transfer Success Consultation.
+This session is designed to ensure you make the most of your first-year at UCF.
 Sign up for an appointment here: unitementoring.youcanbook.me.

 Still unsure of what major you want to pursue?
 Visit the Transfer and Transition Services Office or utilize these resources and begin planning this important decision now.